-So don't try.
-Determine how to target those folks you know will read your blog or want your product or service.
+So don’t try.
+Determine how to target those folks you know who will read your blog or want your product or service.

 Ditching Your Comfort Zone is Uncomfortable

-Don't worry about going off into uncharted territory.
-Whether it be learning something techie or trying a new strategy.
-I can tell you from experience that no one who ditches their comfort zone finds it any easy thing to do.
-It isn't.
+Don’t worry about going off into uncharted territory, whether learning something techie or trying a new strategy.
+I can tell you from experience that no one who ditches their comfort zone finds it an easy thing to do.
+It isn’t.

-It is common to not be completely comfortable with learning the intricacies of technology that applies to what you want to accomplish.
+It is common not to be completely comfortable learning the intricacies of technology that apply to what you want to accomplish.
 Nor do any of us relish the idea of having to dive into uncharted waters to see what may — or may not — happen.
 But we don't let that stop us; we do it anyway.

-I remember one of my most stressful comfort zone desertions when I first started working with databases many years ago.
+I remember one of my most stressful comfort zone desertions when I started working with databases many years ago.
 I had to empty some information from one of my site's databases.

 Not the whole database, just the tables that contained invalid and no longer needed data.
-Yep, that was freaking me out because if I messed up, well it would be a mess.
-But I knew that if I just sucked it up and learned, I would then know how.
+Yep, that was freaking me out because if I messed up, well, it would be a mess.
+But I knew that I would then have the know-how if I just sucked it up and learned.
 I remember how nervous I was.

-Before I clicked the appropriate buttons I checked and double-checked I was doing the right thing.
-I remember thinking (and actually saying a little prayer) that I wasn't going to crash or destroy the whole database in the process.
+Before I clicked the appropriate buttons, I checked and double-checked I was doing the right thing.
+I remember thinking (and saying a little prayer) that I wouldn't crash or destroy the whole database in the process.

-Once I completed the process I was not only relieved that I did it properly, I was actually pleasantly surprised that it went so smoothly.
+Once I completed the process, I was not only relieved that I did it correctly, I was pleasantly surprised that it went so smoothly.
 That night I had several shots of Ouzo in celebration!

 Doing this task is now a no-brainer.
 All because I pushed myself to learn and challenged myself to complete that task risking possible Armageddon.
-Well, it wouldn't have really been Armageddon but that's how we all feel when we take big risks on something new.
+Well, it wouldn’t have been Armageddon, but that’s how we all feel when we take significant risks on something new.